ryantd42/NY-Legislative-Git/2023/S2972A-2023/bill.md

- tion on the Long Island Rail Road AND THE METRO-NORTH COMMUTER  RAILROAD for TRAINED AND SWORN police officers [employed by the city of New York, county  of Nassau, Nassau county villages and cities, county of Suffolk, Suffolk county villages and towns,] IN GOOD  STANDING  WITH  ACTIVE  LAW ENFORCEMENT  RESPONSIBILITIES WHO ARE EMPLOYED BY ANY COUNTY, TOWN, CITY OR VILLAGE IN THE METROPOLITAN  COMMUTER  TRANSPORTATION  DISTRICT,  the division  of  state  police,  AND the port authority of New York and New Jersey[, the Metro-North Commuter Railroad Company, the  New  York  city housing  authority  and  the New York city transit authority].
-In estab- lishing such program, [which has as its goal  increased  protection  and improved  safety  for its commuters,] the authority [and the Long Island Rail Road] shall, among other things, consider: (a)  requiring  [police] SUCH  officers  [who ride without cost] to register with the Long Island Rail Road AND THE METRO-NORTH COMMUTER RAILROAD COMPANY as  a  condition of  riding without cost; (b) requiring such officers WHEN REGISTERING to [indicate during such registration process] STATE their regular  working
+ tion on the Long Island Rail Road AND THE METRO-NORTH COMMUTER  RAILROAD for TRAINED AND SWORN police officers [employed by the city of New York, county  of Nassau, Nassau county villages and cities, county of Suffolk, Suffolk county villages and towns, the division  of  state  police,  the port  authority  of  New  York  and New Jersey, the Metro-North Commuter Railroad Company, the New York city housing authority and the  New  York city  transit  authority],  AS  DEFINED  IN SECTION 1.20 OF THE CRIMINAL PROCEDURE LAW AND WHO ARE EMPLOYED IN  GOOD  STANDING  WITH  ACTIVE  LAW ENFORCEMENT  RESPONSIBILITIES WITHIN THE METROPOLITAN COMMUTER TRANSPOR- TATION DISTRICT.
+In establishing such program, [which has  as  its  goal increased protection and improved safety for its commuters,] the author- ity [and the Long Island Rail Road] shall, among other things, consider:
+ (a) requiring [police] SUCH officers [who ride without cost] to register with  the  Long  Island  Rail Road AND THE METRO-NORTH COMMUTER RAILROAD

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05292-01-3
+  LBD05292-02-3
- S. 2972  2
+ S. 2972--A  2

- hours  and  the [Long Island Rail Road] trains that such officers expect to ride; [and] (c) [periodically] ANNUALLY re-registering [and  re-vali- dating]  such  officers;  AND (D) REQUIRING SUCH OFFICERS TO PRESENT LAW ENFORCEMENT  IDENTIFICATION  ALONG WITH ANY PASS THE AUTHORITY MAY ISSUE IN RELATION TO THIS PROGRAM.
+ COMPANY as a condition of riding without cost; (b) requiring such  offi- cers  WHEN  REGISTERING  to  [indicate during such registration process] STATE their regular working hours and the [Long Island Rail Road] trains that  such  officers  expect  to ride; [and] (c) [periodically] ANNUALLY re-registering [and re-validating] such officers; AND (D) REQUIRING SUCH OFFICERS TO PRESENT LAW ENFORCEMENT IDENTIFICATION ALONG WITH  ANY  PASS THE  AUTHORITY MAY ISSUE IN RELATION TO THIS PROGRAM.
 The authority [and the Long Island Rail Road] shall also have the power to  consider  other matters necessary to carry out the goals and objectives of this section.
-NOTHING  IN  THIS SUBDIVISION SHALL LIMIT THE AUTHORITY FROM PROVIDING NO FARE TRANSPORTA- TION ON ANY OF ITS SUBWAYS, BUSES OR COMMUTER TRAINS FOR POLICE OFFICERS EMPLOYED  BY  THE CITY OF NEW YORK OR FOR POLICE OFFICERS OR PEACE OFFI- CERS EMPLOYED BY THE AUTHORITY OR ITS AFFILIATES.
+ NOTHING  IN THIS SUBDIVISION SHALL LIMIT THE AUTHORITY FROM PROVIDING NO FARE TRANSPORTATION ON ANY OF ITS SUBWAYS, BUSES OR COMMUTER TRAINS  FOR POLICE  OFFICERS EMPLOYED BY THE CITY OF NEW YORK OR FOR POLICE OFFICERS OR PEACE OFFICERS EMPLOYED BY THE AUTHORITY OR ITS AFFILIATES.
   § 2.
 This act shall take effect on the thirtieth day  after  it  shall have become a law.